raymondngiam/CarND-Path-Planning-Project/README.md

 1. Second last point from previous planned path
 1. Last point from previous planned path
-1. 30m ahead of (b) along the center of the same lane using Frenet coordinate
+1. 30m ahead of (2) along the center of the same lane using Frenet coordinate
-1. 60m ahead of (b) along the center of the same lane using Frenet coordinate
+1. 60m ahead of (2) along the center of the same lane using Frenet coordinate
-1. 90m ahead of (b) along the center of the same lane using Frenet coordinate
+1. 90m ahead of (2) along the center of the same lane using Frenet coordinate

 The anchor points are first converted in local coordinate frame of our car before fitting the spline.
 After the spline is fitted with the transformed anchor points, trajectory points are placed along the fitted spline to ensure it does not exceed the speed limit of 50 mph.